yomi413/schools-cli/README.md

 # Schools::Cli

-This Schools::CLI program provides a CLI that generates a list of middle schools location in Distric 8 in Bronx, NY.
+This Schools::CLI program provides a CLI that generates a list of middle schools located in District 8 in Bronx, NY.
 I used https://insideschools.org/ to gather information that prospective 6th graders and their families could find useful.
-While this program was designed as a Gem, it is not published.
+While this program was designed as a Ruby Gem, it is not published.
 Do not attempt to install.
 To view and run this program follow the following instructions:

 1. Visit the github repository at https://github.com/yomi413/schools-cli.